 Prospects for Bass

-Federally Bass loves to throw out its incumbents, and six weeks back oops it did it again.
+Federally Bass loves to throw out its incumbents, and on May 3 oops it did it again.
 It wasn't any kinder on the state Liberals in the 2024 campaign.
 Coming off the huge 2021 vote for Peter Gutwein, and further hamstrung by stadium blues and local branch inviting, the Liberals copped a 21.9% swing against them.
 The government still polled 38.0% (3.04 quotas) to Labor's 29.8% (2.38) with 12% (0.96 Q) for the Greens, 8.1% (0.65 Q) for Lambie Network with the rest to a scatter of low-scoring (and mostly more vain than sensible) indie campaigns and a couple of micro-parties.

 For the Liberals the most likely top three in some order will be Ferguson (1.44 quotas in his own right last time), Archer and Fairs.
 Ferguson has had a poor term losing his Cabinet position to the Spirits fracas, but would have to go a long way down to lose from there.
 It will be very challenging for Simon Wood to hold his seat with Archer in the mix.